lippertto/janus-trainer/README.md

 # TODO

 ## Tomorrow
-* Document how users are handled (id, email, etc.).
-Users are not deleted because we want to keep the corresponding trainings in the db.
+* Concept for management of classes
+* Put disciplines+classes on separate Angebot page

 ## Features
-* Make disciplines disabled
+* Make disciplines disabled.
+(Also in the UI.)
-* Concept for management of classes
 * Find out what happens to log-in session after update. (users have to log out and in to get things working)
 * Allow to go from compensation page to validate page with specific dates+trainer
 * Put user management into Verwaltung.
 Maybe with tabs
-* Put disciplines+classes on separate Angebot page

 ## Tech update
+* Switch to Amazon's RDS
 * Remove BigInt from training.
 Use Int instead
 * Add proper logging
 * Use lint-staged: https://github.com/lint-staged/lint-staged